youssef-mansor/TheAgentCompany/workspaces/tasks/sde-reply-community-issue-by-asking-npc/checkpoints.md

 ## Checkpoint 2 (1pt)

-confirm that the agent had a discussion with Mike Chen about this issue.
+confirm that the examinee had a discussion with Mike Chen about this issue.

 ## Checkpoint 3 (1pt)

-confirm that the agent replied the issue.
+confirm that the examinee replied the issue.

 ## Checkpoint 4 (2pt)

-Confirmed with consistency between agent's reply and Mike Chen's answer
+Confirmed with consistency between examinee's reply and Mike Chen's answer